StaReader/LNU_22VT_1DV503/README.md

 # LNU_22VT_1DV503
 Programming assignment two

-# Getting it to work
+# Getting the code to work
-After downloading the code, open it.
-In main.py between line 10-20, change the values of user, passowrd, host, port.
-When you have entered the new information, execute the code.
+Download the code, connect to phpMyAdmin with MAMP.
+Then go to main.py and execute the code.

+If any problem ocurre, edit user, password, host, port to the values that work for you and/or change the name of DATABASE.
+Then once again execute the code.